Where can I find out about whether or

 is the best Course Management System (CMS)?

-is also referred to as Learner Management System (LMS).
-There are multiple choices for colleges to pick from and several are
+This is also referred to as Learner Management System (LMS).
+There are multiple choices for colleges to pick from and several

-open source - in other words free.
-Many of thebest are inhouse private systems and not even located in the USA or used
+are open source - in other words free.
+Many of thebest are inhouse private systems and not even located in the USA or

 in fact the overwhelming majority who have experienced several systems prefer one over all others as do the students who have